airsplay/lxmert/README.md

     ```bash
     bash run/lxmert_pretrain.bash 0,1,2,3 --multiGPU
     ```
-    **I have tested this script before releasing.
-However, in case I missed anything, please fine-tune with the weights saved in `pretrain/lxmert` when the pre-training goes (I saved the weights in `EpochXX_LXRT.pth` at the end of each epoch).
-If the results do not keep growing, it means that the pre-training fails and please let me know!**
     > Multiple GPUs: Argument `0,1,2,3` indicates taking first 4 GPUs to pre-train LXMERT.
 If the server does not have 4 GPUs (I am sorry to hear that), please consider halving the batch-size or using the [NVIDIA/apex](https://github.com/NVIDIA/apex) library to support half-precision computation.
     The scripts uses the default data parallelism in PyTorch and thus extensible to less/more GPUs.
 The python main thread would take charge of the data loading.
 On 4 GPUs, we do not find that the data loading effects the speed a lot (around 5% overhead).
 However, it might become a bottleneck when more GPUs are involved thus please consider parallelizing the loading process as well.
     >
     > GPU Types: We find that either Titan XP, GTX 2080, and Titan V could support this pre-training.
 However, GTX 1080, with its 11G memory, is a little bit small thus please change the batch_size to 224 (instead of 256).

+6. I have **verified these pre-training commands**.
+The pre-trained weights from previous process could be downloaded from `https://nlp.cs.unc.edu/data/github_pretrain/lxmert/EpochXX_LXRT.pth`, XX from `01` to `12`.
+The results are roughly the same (around 0.3% lower because of fewer epochs).

-6. Explanation of arguments in the pre-training script `run/lxmert_pretrain.bash`:
+7. Explanation of arguments in the pre-training script `run/lxmert_pretrain.bash`:
     ```bash
     python src/pretrain/lxmert_pretrain_new.py \
         # The pre-training tasks